Predicting charmed-strange molecular tetraquarks with $K^{(*)}$ and $T$-doublet charmed or anticharmed meson

-In this section, we first analyze the effective interactions between the $K^{(*)}$ and $\bar{D}_1/\bar{D}_2^*$ mesons using the OBE model, which has been widely employed to investigate the interactions between the hadrons \cite{Chen:2016qju}.
+In this section, we first derive the effective interactions between the $K^{(*)}$ and $\bar{D}_1/\bar{D}_2^*$ mesons using the OBE model, which has been widely employed to investigate the interactions between the hadrons \cite{Chen:2016qju}.
 Within this framework, the effective interactions are mediated by the exchange of light pseudoscalar, scalar, and vector mesons, such as $\pi$, $\eta$, $\sigma$, $\rho$, $\omega$, and so on, depending on the quantum numbers and the quark contents of the constituent hadrons.
-And then, we systematically assess the possibility of the loosely bound states in the $K^{(*)}\bar{D}_1$ and $K^{(*)}\bar{D}_2^*$ systems by solving the coupled-channel Schr$\ddot{\rm o}$dinger equation with $S$-$D$ wave mixing and coupled-channel effects included.
+This framework provides an effective approach for investigating the hadronic interactions and represents a natural extension of the traditional meson-exchange picture of the nuclear force.
+And then, we systematically assess the possibility of the loosely bound states in the $K^{(*)}\bar{D}_1$ and $K^{(*)}\bar{D}_2^*$ systems by solving the coupled-channel Schr$\ddot{\rm o}$dinger equation with the $S$-$D$ wave mixing and coupled-channel effects included.
 The obtained results provide key insights into the mass spectra of the $T_{\bar c \bar s}$-type charmed-strange molecular tetraquark candidates formed by the $K^{(*)}$ and $\bar{D}_1/\bar{D}_2^*$ mesons.